wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 !!! tip "Add additional authentication steps"

-    For sub-organizational logins, it is compulsory to use the **Organization SSO** IdP, as the user should select the organization that they wish to log in to.
+    For sub-organization logins, it is compulsory to use the **Organization SSO** IdP, as the user should select the organization that they wish to log in to.

     In cases where the application is configured with two or more first-step authentication methods, the application must prompt the Organization SSO IdP authenticator for sub-organization users.